 Asked & Answered: Top 10 Winter Questions

-2. Where is the best beer in town?
+2. Who has the best drinks in town?

-Squamish has left its mark on the BC Ale Trail and despite being a small town it's home to three great breweries and a distillery!
-Tailored to the mountain lifestyle Backcountry Brewing, A-Frame Brewing, Howe Sound Brewing and Gillespie's Fine Spirits are prime apres destinations or relaxed evening venues to unwind with friends.
-Since each location offers a completely different experience, we've created a craft tasting trail map to help you choose which venues appeal to you.
+Squamish has left its mark on BC's craft beverage scene, and despite being a small town, it's home to three mountain-themed breweries, three craft cideries and a distillery!
+Since each location offers a completely different experience, we've created a craft tasting trail passport to help you choose which best appeals to you.
+Collect stamps from each maker to win a prize!

 3. Is there a souvenir shop in Squamish?

-Located inside the Squamish Adventure Centre, directly across from the information desk is the Squamish Store.
-There is plenty of Squamish branded gear as well as local artisan created items, and First Nations art.
-For the on-the-go adventurers, the gift store also sells a variety of guidebooks and things to do resources.
+Located inside the Squamish Adventure Centre is The Squamish Store.
+There is plenty of Squamish branded gear as well as local artisan created items such as pottery and jewellry as well as a large selection of First Nations goods.
+For on-the-go adventurers, the store also sells a variety of guidebooks and maps.

 Fun Squamish items can also be found in the eclectic shops in the vibrant Squamish downtown core.